 Separate Provider API Logic from Consumer API Logic

-Sometimes referred to as “separation of concerns”.
-Separate API’s and flows logically separate provider and consumer logic to ensure they individual pieces to the API application set.
-Separation of Concerns provides a logical architecture whereby IT assets (such as API’s, queues, or other architecture components) are separated and categorized for Provider and Consumer, and are connected through an independent mediation component (API, queue, or another).
-It creates an architecture whereby Provider and Consumer never directly communicate
+Sometimes referred to as “Separation of Concerns,” separate API’s and flows logically.
+Separate provider and consumer logic.
+Separation of Concerns provides a logical architecture whereby IT assets (such as APIs, queues, or other architecture components) are separated and categorized for providers and consumers, and are connected through an independent mediation component (API, queue, or other).
+It creates an architecture whereby provider and consumer never directly communicate

 Figure 3: Separation of Concerns